A SWEET HISTORY OF THE NEW JERSEY HONEY BEE BUSINESS

 CAMDEN, N.J. -- It was a sight to behold in an era when many believe children have little interest in anything except electronic screens and blinking, buzzing push buttons.

 Five youngsters, three of them in cub scout uniforms, moved in desultory fashion along the ground floor of the Camden County Historical Society's Museum.
-They moped passing the Civil War posters and uniforms, the Victorian glass exhibit, and the counters full of Lenape arrowheads and war clubs.
+They moped past the Civil War posters and uniforms, the Victorian glass exhibit, and the counters full of Lenape arrowheads and war clubs.

 Photo: Hoag Levins